Studio Policies + FAQs

 Arrive 10-15 minutes early for your class.
 We respect everyone’s practice.
 That means respecting their time and doing our best to minimize distractions once class starts, therefore, we don’t allow late admittance.
 This also allows you time to settle in and mentally prep yourself for class.

 Check in at the front desk.
 We mostly like to say hi, but this also helps us stay organized.
-If you’re new, please bring your new student registration form so we can check that, too.
+If you’re new, please create an account online, or bring your new student registration form so we can check that, too.

 Don’t eat before class.
 Best if you avoid food 2-3 hours prior, in fact.
 But if you’re hungry, go for a light snack like fruit or nuts.

 Avoid wearing oils or strong scents.
 Some people can be sensitive to perfumes, and this policy helps make our classes pleasant for everyone.

 Remove your shoes before entering the studio.
 This helps us keep thing clean, and more importantly, helps preserves the sacred nature of our studio space.
 Shoe shelves can be found in the lobby, and cubbies are available for other personal items inside the studio.

 No cell phones.
 As we may have mentioned, we try to hold each and every practice sacred.
 Limiting distractions allows us to keep classes quiet, respectful and introspective.